Projects in Tonga

 Environment

-Tonga is one of the world’s countries most exposed to natural disasters, consistently receiving world risk rankings in the top three with particular exposure and vulnerability to cyclones, tsunamis, earthquakes, volcanic eruptions, and droughts.
+Tonga is one of the countries most exposed to natural disasters, with particular exposure and vulnerability to cyclones, tsunamis, earthquakes, volcanic eruptions, and droughts.
 Emerging environmental issues will most likely result in more variability in risk management.
-The increasing intensity and variability of natural disasters in the region make every subsequent disaster or humanitarian emergency more complex.
+The increasing intensity and variability of natural disasters in the region makes mitigating and managing future disasters more complex.

-Local communities are at the frontlines of these impacts and striving to be more environmentally resilient.
-Tonga has taken greater measures to prioritize the roles of communities in developing and implementing their own environmental adaptation and resilience plans; however, communities are in great need of material resources, knowledge, guidance, and support.
-Peace Corps Environment Volunteers will be community-based and engage with community members to build the environmental adaption and resilience capacity of communities around Tonga.
+Local communities are at the frontlines of these impacts and seek to adapt and become more resilient.
+Tonga has taken measures to prioritize the roles of communities in developing and implementing their own environmental adaptation and resilience plans; however, communities are in need of knowledge, guidance, and support to mobilize local resources to implement these plans.
+Peace Corps Environment Volunteers will be community-based and engage with community members to strengthen the environmental adaption and resilience capacities of communities around Tonga.

 Volunteers will play multiple roles during their service.
 Volunteers and their partners will be trained to utilize participatory tools in a phased, asset-based approach to uncover existing strengths, advantages, and opportunities:

-Volunteers co-design and co-develop environmental awareness activities, nature-based solutions to environmental issues, and DRR and preparedness education resources.
-The co-train, co-teach, and co-facilitate environmental education lessons in schools and communities that increase knowledge of local environmental impacts, disaster risk reduction and preparedness, and environmental appreciation and conservation; and co-plan and co-facilitate environmental education clubs and camps.
+Volunteers co-design and co-develop environmental awareness activities and conduct field-based instruction on locally relevant environmental issues.
+They co-train, co-teach, and co-facilitate environmental education lessons in schools and communities that increase knowledge of local environmental impacts, local disaster risk reduction and preparedness efforts, and appreciation and conservation of the environment.
+This includes co-planning and co-facilitating environmental education clubs and camps with youth.